 Let us be grateful to the people who make us happy; They are the charming gardeners who make our souls blossom. -Marcel Proust

-These Warm Marinated Olives with Lemon Zest, Rosemary, Garlic and Almonds are not only simple, they are also really delicious and quite unique.
+These Warm Olives with Lemon Zest, Rosemary, Garlic and Almonds are not only simple, they are also really delicious and quite unique.

 Castelvetrano olives are marinated in olive oil, and warmed over the stove in a small heavy bottom pot or dutch oven, along with Marcona almonds.
 Infused with lemon zest, whole garlic cloves, fresh rosemary, and optional fennel seeds and cumin seeds, the olive and almonds take on the loveliest flavors.

-Finish it off with aleppo chili flakes or chili threads – and viola, you’ll have a delicious appetizer, in 10 minutes flat, just in time for your holiday gathering.
+Finish it off with aleppo chili flakes or chili threads – and viola, you’ll have a delicious appetizer in 10 minutes flat, just in time for your holiday gathering.
 It helps to have a cute little pot to serve this in, but a baking dish or ceramic dish will work great too.

 • Olives: For the bright green olives, you see here, seek out Castelvetrano olives, big and buttery- these can be found at specialty food stores, or Cost Plus World Market.
 If you can’t find Castelvetrano olives, choose a variety of olives at your grocery store’s “olive bar”.